Soshana Afroyim: World travel

-She was impressed by the art of calligraphy and learned art techniques on rice paper from Buddhist monks in Kyoto and Chinese painters in Hangzhou.
+She was impressed by the art of calligraphy and learned art techniques on xuan paper from Buddhist monks in Kyoto and Chinese painters in Hangzhou.
 The art of calligraphy became formative for her painting style.
 In 1957 she arrived in Beijing, where her exhibition took place in the Emperor's palace.

 In 1959 Soshana travelled through Africa, where she portrayed Albert Schweitzer in Lambaréné, eventually returning to Paris.

 In the same year she became acquainted with the Italian artist Pinot Gallizio.
 They worked together in Paris and Alba del Piemonte, Italy.
 In a letter written by Gallizio, to his gallerist Otto and Heicke Van de Loo in Munich, he announced '20 paintings were made in September 1959 in Paris, together with Soshana', adding 'results formidable'.

 Through Gallizio, Soshana got in contact with the COBRA group, among others to Karel Appel and Asger Jorn.
 But because she is a woman, they did not accept her as a full member of the art group.

 Instead, Soshana started a collaboration with the O´Hana Gallery in London, where she had three exhibitions in 1959, 1960 and 1963.
 In 1962, she had an exhibition at Château Grimaldi in Antibes.